 This ESMP is a dynamic document which is updated as and when project scope, detailed designs or further information becomes available (e.g. because of consultation with stakeholders and the general public) or when there are changes to the project which will impact on the public, thus creating a hierarchy of document versions as the project progresses.
 It contains measures and plans to reduce, mitigate and/or offset adverse impacts and enhance positive impacts, provisions for estimating and budgeting the costs of such measures, and information on the agency or agencies responsible for addressing project impacts.
-It defines roles and responsibilities and provided guidance for the Implementing Agency (IA), Executing Agencies (EA) and the Civil Aviation Authorities for developing the environmental and social safeguards documents in compliance with respective WB ESF Environmental and Social Standards (ESS) and respective country system environmental and social safeguards requirements.
-At any one time there is only one ESMP which is considered current and applicable to the project.
-As of March 2022, the Version F of the HIR ESMP is considered to be the current version.
+It defines roles and responsibilities and provided guidance for the Implementing Agency, Executing Agencies (EA) and the Civil Aviation Authorities for developing the environmental and social safeguards documents in compliance with respective ESS and respective country system environmental and social safeguards requirements.